olumide-AI/Accounting_Ledger_Application/README.md

 The Project is a CLI application to track all financial transactions for a business or personal use.
 All transactions are read and saved to a csv file with the following items:
-- date
+- Date
-- time
+- Time
-- description
+- Description
-- vendor
+- Vendor
-- amount
+- Amount

 The application allows user to:
 - Record their deposit and debit payment to a transaction file
 - View a ledger of all transactions
-- Generate specific reports based on (Month-to-Date, Previous Month, Year-to-Date, Previous Year, and vendor name)
+- Generate specific reports based for:
+  - Month-to-Date
+  - Previous Month
+  - Year-to-Date
+  - Previous Year
+  - Vendor transactions

 ## Features Includes: